hizzle-co/hizzle-downloads/readme.txt

 This plugin allows you to:-

 - Add unlimited downloadable files.
+- Optionally protect each downloadable file with a password.
 - Restrict downloads to specific user roles.
 - Restrict downloads to specific ip addresses.
 - Restrict downloads to specific users.
+- Restrict downloads to newsletter subscribers.
 - Track file downloads.

 == Installation ==